-Prior to the Metric system, standards for weights and measures were governed by the imperial system in Britain.
+Prior to the partial adoption of the metric system in the UK during the 20th century, standards for weights and measures were governed by the imperial system.